mikowals/batch-insert/README.md

 The package creates a batchInsert() function on each collection instance.
 It is designed to work just like insert() but takes an array of objects to be inserted rather than a single object.

-    //on server and client
+    // on server and client
     Data = new Meteor.Collection('data');

-    //must have an allow function on server to use batchInsert() client without autopublish package.
+    // must have an allow function on server to use batchInsert() on client.
     Data.allow({
       insert: function(){ return true };
     });

-    //on server or client
+    // on server or client
-    var newIds = Data.batchInsert([{item: junk},{item: garbage}]);  //returns array of created _id values
+    var newIds = Data.batchInsert([{item: junk},{item: garbage}]);  // returns array of created _id values

-    //use asynchronously on client or server.
-On client it also synchronously returns _ids just like Mongo.Collection.insert(). var moreIds = Data.batchInsert([{item: junk2},{item: garbage2}], function( err, res){
+    // use asynchronously on client or server.
+    // On client it also synchronously returns _ids just like Mongo.Collection.insert(). var moreIds = Data.batchInsert([{item: junk2},{item: garbage2}], function( err, res){
       //called with err or res where res is array of created _id values });

 Client side security is managed with allow / deny rules on the collection.
-For server call no allow / deny rules are checked.
+Their is no security on batchInsert() done from the server.